 Our Operations team:

-Project Director - Brook Marshall
+Chief executive - Brook Marshall

 Brook is the lead member of the Operations Team, with overall day-to-day responsibility for Feeling Strong.
 Their previous roles in the third sector, campaign delivery, management and their lived experience of mental health led Brook to set up Feeling Strong in 2018, and has since been joined by a dedicated team of staff, trustees and volunteers.
 Along with a Trusteeship on the board of the Scottish Council for Voluntary Organisations, Brook also runs a start-up/scale-up third-sector management consultancy social enterprise to support young entrepreneurs, the profits of which go to Feeling Strong.

 services & Impact Manager - Robbie Matthews